Beaufort Castle, Lebanon: History

-Medieval era
+Crusader/Ayyubid and Mamluk periods

-The outcrop Beaufort occupied overlooks the Litani River.
-The river flows past the east side of the castle, which stands atop a 300 m cliff which declines steeply to the river.
+The outcrop occupied by the castle overlooks the Litani River.
+Beaufort Castle stands atop a 300 m cliff, which declines steeply eastwards to the river.

 Little is known of the site prior to its capture by Crusader forces in 1139, as no contemporary documents mention the site before then.
-However, historians assume that the castle's commanding hilltop site made it a strategic position that was fortified before its capture by the Crusaders.
-Fulk, King of Jerusalem, captured the fortification of Qal'at al-Shaqif in 1139 and gave the site to the lords of Sidon.
-Medieval historian Hugh Kennedy speculates that construction of the Crusader castle began soon after Fulk gave the site to the lords of Sidon.
+However, historians assume that the castle's commanding hilltop site made it a strategic position that was fortified before that time.
+Fulk, King of Jerusalem, captured the fortification in 1139 and gave the site to the lords of Sidon.
+Medieval historian Hugh Kennedy speculates that construction of the Crusader castle began shortly thereafter.